 The equation is a simple way to transform complex physiology questions into understandable answers.
 MHR stands for Maximum Heart Rate, and RHR means Resting Heart Rate.

 By dividing the two, you’ll have a baseline figure.
 Then, if you multiply it by 15.3, you should get a figure which highlights how close to your maximum you are when exercising.

 Yes.
 There is an equation for those who want to know how much energy they expend; however, it’s not as simple or as easy to test.

 VO2 = (10.8 x watts) / M (weight in kg) + (7)

-Alternative methods do exist, as is the case with VO2 max equations, but most people find this to be the less complicated version for figuring out calorie consumption during exercise.
+Alternative methods do exist (such as an online total energy expenditure calculator), as is the case with VO2 max equations, but most people find this to be the less complicated version for figuring out calorie consumption during exercise.

 What Is a Good VO2 Number & Does It Matter?